Home » Recipes » Course » Breakfast » Starbucks Egg White Bites Recipe

 • Cottage cheese – this ingredient is protein packed, giving this copycat recipe an incredible flavour, texture, and nutritional value.

-• Salt – you don’t need a ton in this recipe however I recommend a bit to really enhance and bring all the flavours together.
+• Salt – just a bit to really enhance and bring all the flavours together.

 • Monterey Jack Cheese – this is what the Starbucks version uses, however you could also use mozzarella cheese or another hard cheese.
 I have also tested this recipe with gruyere cheese and cheddar cheese – they both work but don’t taste as similar as the real thing.